The Ghost of the Grotto: Plot

 Donald Duck and his nephews have rented a boat in order to collect seaweed in the West Indies for money.
 When they get back on land in order to wait out the low tide so they can collect seaweed inside a grotto, the four hear that "tonight is the night".
-It turns out that the night is the night the ghost of the grotto kidnaps a little boy.
+It turns out that tonight is the night when the ghost of the grotto kidnaps a little boy.
 With the ducks luck, Dewey is the one to be kidnapped.
 Now the ducks are faced with the task of saving Dewey and not only have to face the kidnapper, but an octopus guarding a giant ship.
 The ducks manage to get rid of the octopus by using a ton of pepper, while collecting a ton of seaweed in the process.
 Later, Donald uses a mouse named Montmorency to disarm the kidnapper.
 He is revealed to be the latest guardian of the treasure of Sir Francis Drake while Dewey was expected to succeed him.
 The story ends with the guardian being allowed to keep the treasure and spend it as he sees fit, which to him, is on fancy clothing and hamburgers.